syncthing/docs/users/faq-parts/usage.rst

 - To force an upgrade from the command line, run ``syncthing -upgrade``.

-Note that your system should have CA certificates installed which allow a secure connection to GitHub (e.g. FreeBSD requires ``sudo pkg install ca_root_nss``).
+Note that your system should have CA certificates installed which allows a secure connection to GitHub (e.g. FreeBSD requires ``sudo pkg install ca_root_nss``).
 If ``curl`` or ``wget`` works with normal HTTPS sites, then so should Syncthing.